Simon Cowell Shows Off New Look After 20-Pound Weight Loss On ‘AGT’ Red Carpet

 Simon Cowell was showing off a new look as he hit the red carpet for the America’s Got Talent Season 14 quarter finals on August 13.
-As reported by The Daily Mail, the infamous talent show judge looked slimmer than ever this week as he continued to look for the next big thing while filming the NBC talent search as he proudly flaunted his recent 20 pounds weight loss.
+As reported by The Daily Mail, the infamous talent show judge looked slimmer than ever this week — proudly flaunting his recent 20-pound weight loss — as he continued to look for the next big thing while filming the NBC talent search.

-Cowell looked happy and healthy after dropping the pounds, flashing a big thumbs up and his huge white smile for the camera as he smiled on the red carpet.
+Cowell looked happy and healthy after dropping the pounds, flashing a big thumbs up and his huge white smile for the camera on the red carpet.

-The star also opted to ditch his regular white shirt or black sweater and jeans combo look to show off his new body, instead rocking a tight grey sweater with a pair of darker black pants while judging talent alongside Howie Mandel and newbie judges to the show, former Dancing with the Stars pro Julianne Hough and Being Mary Jane actress Gabrielle Union.
+The star also opted to ditch his regular look to show off his new body, rocking a tight gray sweater with a pair of darker black pants.
+Cowell was joined by fellow judge Howie Mandel and newbie judges to the show — former Dancing With the Stars pro Julianne Hough and Being Mary Jane actress Gabrielle Union.

-Simon has been very open about his recent weight loss, previously putting his new frame down to a vegan diet after getting more serious about his health following an incident that saw him hospitalized for falling down the stairs after fainting at his home back in October.
+Simon has been very open about his recent weight loss.
+He has credited his new frame to a vegan diet, having become more serious about his health following an incident that saw him hospitalized for falling down the stairs after fainting at his home back in October.

 “I went to see this guy who’s very well-known.
 And he said to me, after doing some blood work, ‘You can’t have red meat, dairy, sugar, bread or gluten,'” the former American Idol judge said in a past interview with Extra per Heart Radio, revealing back in May that he’d dropped a very impressive 20 pounds as a result of his diet change.